Pravoberezhna line

-The Pravoberezhna line is the first line of the Kyiv Light Rail, located in the western part of Kyiv.
-The tram corridor was opened on February 1, 1975, and remains to this day.
-Trams No 1, No 2, and No 3 run along the Pravoberezhna Line.
+The Pravoberezhna Line (lit.
+'Right-bank line') or Borshchahivka Rapid Tram is the first line of the Kyiv Light Rail, located in the western part of Kyiv.
+Constructed from 1975 onwards, the rail corridor connects central Kyiv near Kyiv Passenger Terminal with Shuliavka and Borshchahivka, before having its terminus at the Kyiv Kiltseva Road.
+The 1, 2, and 3 trams run along the Pravoberezhna Line, together carrying 150,000 passengers daily.

 List of stations

 The Pravoberezhna Line consists of a total of eleven full stations, served by routes No 1, No 2, and No 3.
 It contains a total of 9.5 km of track.
-The line is serviced by the Shevchenka tram depot.
+The line is serviced by the Shevchenko tram depot.
 Here is a full list of stations on the line: